Exodus 40:33-34. So Moses finished the work. 34 Then the cloud covered the tent of meeting, and the glory of the Lord filled the tabernacle.

 Genesis 2:2.
 And on the seventh day God finished his work that he had done.

-Just as God finished his creation work in Genesis, here now in Exodus 40, he has finished his re-creation work through Moses – So Moses finished the work.
+And just as God finished his creation work in Genesis, here now in Exodus 40, he has finished his re-creation work through Moses – So Moses finished the work.
 And it was good – the glory of the Lord filled the tabernacle.

 But God’s de-creation and re-creation work in Exodus is only a shadow.
 The ten plagues didn’t actually judge all sin, and the tabernacle didn’t actually bring salvation.
 Exodus shows us the truth that before creation can be fixed, it must be broken.
 Before there can be new life, there must be death.
 But something way beyond Exodus is needed.